The virtual element method on polygonal pixel-based tessellations

 If we test equation \eqref{problem_BDT_VEM} with $v = \cv \in \cVEM$ we obtain the following identity

 from which we immediately obtain

-where $\Pi_S$ is the orthogonal projection relative to the scalar product $\stab(\cdot,\cdot)$ (which, we recall, corresponds to a diagonal matrix).
+where $\Pi_S$ is the projection onto $\cVEM$, orthogonal with respect to the scalar product $\stab(\cdot,\cdot)$.
 We can then plug back this expression in equation \eqref{problem_BDT_VEM} and set $v = \hv \in \hVEM$, obtaining the following reduced problem in $\hVEM$

 where, to make the term involving the stabilization symmetric, we exploited the fact that $1-\Pi_S$ is the self adjoint projector with respect to the scalar product $\stab(\cdot,\cdot)$.
 Remark that, compared to the full formulation in $\VEM$, the only term that is modified is the stabilization term.
 Moreover, if we choose $\stab$ in such a way that the corresponding matrix is diagonal, the computation of $\Pi_S$ turns out to be particularly cheap.

 \begin{remark} As already mentioned before, the method proposed in \cite{VEM_weakly} is slightly different.
 More precisely, the discrete equation considered in such a paper is the following